weisscharlesj/SciCompforChemists/README.md

 2. Download the [combined PDF](https://github.com/weisscharlesj/data_SciCompforChem/blob/main/SciCompChemPython.pdf) of the book.
 This is NOT the preferred method because this PDF is not interactive and not kept as updated as other forms.

 3. Fork this repository to your GitHub page and have your students use your copy - create a GitHub account, fork this repository, build the book using [Jupyter Book](https://jupyterbook.org/), and have you students use your copy on your GitHub page.
 You can update your fork of this repository at any time to received any updates, and unlike a PDF copy, this approach makes it easier for students to copy-and-paste code from the chapters.
-The approach does require the user be confortable using git and GitHub.
+The approach does require the user be comfortable using git and GitHub.

 ## Citing this Book and Curriculum